 I joined Council in October 2017 to fill the seat vacated by my colleague and friend Rick Glumac, after he was chosen to serve as our city’s new MLA in Victoria.
 With voters granting me a strong, renewed mandate for the 2018-2022 term, I feel deeply honored to serve you, and will continue my vigilant efforts to ensure that Port Moody’s growth stays in balance with the city’s remarkable livability.

-In the TriCities, folks initially got to know me through my work to organize the Save Bert Flinn Park initiative (SaveBertFlinnPark.ca), an expansive movement of residents and outdoors enthusiasts that seeks to keep the city’s largest park intact as a sublime natural getaway (without a traffic corridor transecting it) and that works to preserve the tranquil quality of life that has drawn so many to Port Moody’s north shore.
+In the TriCities, folks initially got to know me through my work to organize the Save Bert Flinn Park initiative (SaveBertFlinnPark.ca), an expansive movement of residents and outdoors enthusiasts that has sought to keep the city’s largest park intact as a sublime natural getaway (without a traffic corridor transecting it) and that works to preserve the tranquil quality that has drawn so many to Port Moody’s north shore.

 I have also been active locally in both provincial and federal politics, with a strong longstanding commitment to green values and sustainability economics.
-(And I do mean longstanding: at age sixteen, on the first anniversary of Earth Day, I drafted and led my high school’s first teaching module on environmental issues; also, being an avid hiker, I remain a Life Member of the Sierra Club.)
+(And I do mean longstanding: at age sixteen, on the first anniversary of Earth Day, I conducted my high school’s first teaching module on environmental issues; also, being an avid hiker, I remain a Life Member of the Sierra Club.)

 Beyond that, my political outlook is basically non-partisan, moderate but progressive, pragmatic and forward-looking.
-On Council I seek to add a fresh perspective to the debate among the group’s many political veterans.
-Among my priorities for the next year and beyond:
+Among my priorities for the coming term:

 Supporting moderate growth that carefully protects Port Moody’s remarkable quality of life.